gpinzon/RotHist/README.md

-REFUGEE 	[ Rotational historiEs oF yoUnG stEllar objEcts ] Tool for the analysis of global trends of rotation with magnetic fields and disc timelifes.
+REFUGEE 	[ Rotational historiEs oF yoUnG stEllar objEcts ] Tool for the analysis of global trends of rotation with stellar parameters such as accretion, magnetic field strenghts, disc timelifes and stellar winds.

 Input : File "input.dat" containing :